arcticleo/reso_syndication_legacy/README.md

     $ rake db:migrate

-Finally, populate the database with neccessary seed data and an example listing:
+Populate the database with neccessary seed data:

 	$ rake rets_data:seed

+Optionally, you might want to populate the database with an example listing:

+	$ rake rets_data:import

+Alternatively, if you have an XML data file in the RETS syndication format, you can import it by specifying the path to it:

+	$ rake rets_data:import[/Users/medlund/Downloads/somefile.xml]

 ## Usage

-Fetch the demo listing:
+Fetch a listing:

 	@listing = Listing.first